-4) Always be aware of your surroundings when biking your dog using the WalkyDog.
-Avoid riding in crouded areas and always give pedestrians and other bikers the right of way.
+Always be aware of your surroundings when biking your dog using the WalkyDog.
+Avoid riding in crowded areas and always give pedestrians and other bikers the right of way.
 Just be courteous to others on the road for your safety and theirs.

-6) When introducing your dog to a bike leash, we recommend starting out by attaching your dog and then walking (not riding) next to the bike until they become comfortable with the idea.
+When introducing your dog to a bike leash, we recommend starting out by attaching your dog and then walking (not riding) next to the bike until they become comfortable with the idea.
 You want your dog to realize that biking is no different than taking a walk.
 You may need to take out 1 or 2 of the internal springs to make the cord longer and give them a little more space away from the bike.
 Once they are comfortable, then you can mount the bike and try riding at a slow pace.
-Most dogs I have worked with take to the WalkyDog right away.
+Most dogs I have worked with take to the WalkyDog right away, but if they just aren't having it, send everything back to us for a full refund.
 If you have any questions please contact me.

-7) If you will be riding at a brisk pace or over longer distances, check with your vet first to make sure that your dog is healthy and ready for active workouts.
+Ideal speed should be at a jogging pace, no faster than you would go on foot.
+Before building up to further distances, check with your vet first to make sure that your dog is healthy and ready for active workouts.
 We suggest starting out slow with your pup and gradually increasing the distance and pace at which you bike your dog.
 If you ever question your dog's ability to ride a certain distance then you have probably gone too far.
+Plan out your route ahead of time and keep it short in case your dog tires and need to get home quickly.
 I wish I could offer advice on how far to ride, but every dog is different.
 Please don't ever push your dog beyond his or her limits or even try to test those limits.
 The WalkyDog was made for your dog's enjoyment - please don't use it irresponsibly.

-10) Riding on asphalt for extended periods can damage your dogs paw pads if they are not used to this.
+Riding on asphalt for extended periods can damage your dogs paw pads if they are not used to this.
 Please monitor your dog's paw pads and limit riding on asphalt for extended periods at first.
 Never ride on asphalt during very hot times of the day.
+If you can't hold your hand on the pavement for more than 7 seconds without discomfort, your dog should not walk on the surface.
 There is a product I use called Musher's Secret which is a paw pad wax that helps condition and toughen your dog's pads.
 I like this product a lot - and it is totally organic which is nice.
 As you can see from my videos - I do ride on asphalt, but my dog's pads have toughened over time.
 Just monitor your dog's pad wear and you should be fine.

-11) If you have a powerful puller we have found it is better not to use the clear plastic insert that goes around your seat post.
+If you have a powerful puller we have found it is better not to use the clear plastic insert that goes around your seat post.
 This should keep even the most powerful pullers from moving the bike leash.
-Watch this video for tips on keeping your clamp secure in the rare case that there is a small amount of movement with your WalkyDog
+We also have started carrying a new accessory to prevent forward twisting with powerful pullers.
+See the Power Puller Accessory Here